 The Clinical Conference offers 1.0 hour of CME credit through the University of Michigan Medical School.

 To be added to our mailing list for conference notification, contact firstname.lastname@example.org.
 Please call (734) 763-3056 for more information.

-Print the June schedule [PDF]
+Print the Clinical Conference schedule for May [PDF]

 During the academic year, this conference is held:

 Cure Room, Room #5050